 Establishing committees helps management bodies in their supervisory function.
 Committees draw on the specific knowledge and areas of expertise of individual management body members.
 While committees should prepare decisions and make recommendations to the management body in its supervisory function, the management body has the overall responsibility.
 According to Circular C487, if the Company meets the definition of 'significant CIF' as set out in Section 26(8)(a) of the Law, it is obligated to establish a Risk, Remuneration and Nomination Committee.
-The Company does not fall under the definition of 'significant CIF' since its average on and off-balance sheet items during the four preceding years were less than €100m.
-Therefore, it is not required to comply with the additional regulatory requirements indicated above

-However, the Company has established a Risk Management Committee, in order to ensure the effectiveness of the risk management and investment policies and procedures.
+The Company does not fall under the definition of 'significant CIF' since its average on and off-balance sheet items during the four preceding years were less than $\in 100$ m.
+Therefore, it is not required to comply with the additional regulatory requirements indicated above.
+However, the Company has established an Audit, Risk and Compliance Committee in order to ensure the effectiveness of the risk management and investment policies and procedures.